 4.2.1 This member may combine his or her function with other responsibilities, provided that he or she does not bear any individual commercial responsibility and operates independently from commercial areas.

-The CRO doesn't bear individual commercial responsibility within the Managing Board.
+The CRO doesn't bear individual commercial responsibility.

 4.3 Risk management will also include a focus on the impact that systemic risk could have on the bank's risk profile.